Janhavi2402/code-sphere-ide/README.md

 # Code Sphere 💻💻

 **Code Sphere** is a modern, feature-rich online Integrated Development Environment (IDE) designed to simplify coding and collaboration.
 With support for multiple programming languages, customizable themes, and smart functionalities, it provides a seamless coding experience for developers of all levels.
+Whether you're working solo or collaborating with a team, Code Sphere offers a reliable platform to write, run, and debug code in real-time.

 ---